 C3.1 Solve problems and create computational representations of mathematical situations by writing and executing efficient code, including code that involves events influenced by a defined count and/or subprogram and other control structures.

-Coding can be used to automate tasks and visualize mathematics to facilitate problem solving.
-By its very nature, coding lends itself well to trial and error, giving students the opportunity to solve problems by learning from their mistakes.
-Therefore, the student can use the questioning "what will happen if…?".
+Coding can be used to automate tasks and to represent and solve problems.
+By its very nature, coding lends itself well to trial-and-error learning, giving students the opportunity to solve problems by learning from their mistakes.
+Therefore, the student can use the questioning "What will happen if…?".

 For example, to calculate the mean of a set of data, the student will need to be familiar with how to perform this calculation in order to choose the right commands or blocks to achieve this goal.
 Here is an example of code that would calculate a mean: